CANToolz/CANToolz/README.md

 CANSploit is a framework for analysing CAN networks and devices.
-This tool based on different modules which can be assembled in pipe together and can be used for security researchers and testers for black-box analyses.
+This tool based on different modules which can be assembled in pipe together and can be used by security researchers and automotive/OEM security testers for black-box analysis and etc.

 ## Using a Hardware

-CANSploit can work with CAN network by using next harware:
+CANSploit can work with CAN network by using next hardware:

 1. [USBtin](http://www.fischl.de/usbtin/)
 2. [CANBus Triple](https://canb.us/)